UmerKhan-18/GharManzil-FYP/README.md

 - **Client:** Developed using React and SCSS, this component offers an intuitive user interface for property owners and renters to interact with the platform.
 - **Server:** Powered by Node.js, Prisma ORM, and MongoDB, the server handles user authentication, property listings, and communication between users.
 Blockchain integration allows secure property document storage.
-- **Socket:** This module enables real-time communication features like instant property status updates and live chat between renters and property owners.
+- **Socket:** This module enables real-time communication feature like live chat between renters and property owners.

 ---